 Every medical practitioner must bring to his task a reasonable degree of skill and knowledge and must exercise a reasonable degree of care.
 He is bound to exercise that degree of care and skill which could reasonably be expected of a normal, prudent practitioner of the same experience and standing, and if he holds himself out as a specialist, a higher degree of skill is required of him than of one who does not profess to be so qualified by special training and ability.

-Medical experts are frequently used to prove that certain forms of care fell below the accepted standard of care, but experts are not necessarily required.
+Establishing that a physician’s care fell below the accepted standard often requires detailed analysis of medical records, expert testimony, and a thorough understanding of medical protocols.
+In some cases, multiple experts might be called in to support your claim, making it essential to have a legal team experienced in coordinating medical expert testimonies.
+Although medical experts are frequently used to prove that certain forms of care fell below the accepted standard of care, they are not necessarily required.
 Experts may give evidence on clinical practice guidelines (CPGs) and whether they represented the standard of care for particular circumstances.

 You will have to prove that the medical provider’s failure to meet the standard of care was the cause of your injuries.
 Most medical malpractice claims are based on negligence and violations of the standard of care or duty of care, but some actions could be based on battery or breach of contract.